-Dr. Vitoc is our Chairman of Board, Chief Executive Officer and President.
+Dr. Vitoc is our Chairman of Board, Chief Executive Officer and President and served in these positions since September 2018.
 Dr. Vitoc has a broad array of experience across commercial strategic analysis and planning and medical affairs, in which he has 20 years of experience.
-During that time, Dr. Vitoc has managed and supported over 20 early, launch, and mature stage compounds, which have included targeted therapies and immune therapies across more than 25 tumor types, including colorectal cancer, hepatocellular carcinoma, lung cancer, breast cancer prostate cancer, and renal cell carcinoma.
-Vlad received an M.D. from the University of Medicine and Pharmacy "Iuliu Hatieganu", Cluj-Napoca, Romania, and his M.B.A. from the University of South Carolina.
+During that time, Dr. Vitoc has managed and supported over 20 early launch and mature stage compounds, which have included targeted therapies and immune therapies across more than 25 tumor types, including colorectal cancer, hepatocellular carcinoma, lung cancer, breast cancer, prostate cancer, and renal cell carcinoma.
+Dr. Vitoc received an M.D. from the University of Medicine and Pharmacy "Iuliu Hatieganu", Cluj-Napoca, Romania, and his M.B.A. from the University of South Carolina.